-Syria: Evacuations from besieged eastern Aleppo resume
+Syria: UN gets go-ahead for Aleppo plan

 Among those evacuated was Bana Alabed, the seven-year-old who captured the world's attention with her heartbreaking tweets from Aleppo.

-The difficult process restarted ahead of a UN Security Council vote due Monday on a draft resolution which would allow the UN to monitor the evacuation.
+Casey Harrity, Director of Programs at Mercy Corps, which is working with refugees being evacuated out of eastern Aleppo, says the people they are welcoming "have been through hell."

-US Ambassador to the UN Samantha Power said that with "so many Russian vetoes up to this point" it was hard to have total confidence in Monday's vote but she predicted it would unanimously pass.
+"The level of trauma they have experienced is impossible to describe or comprehend," she said.
+"We are working very hard to ensure they are received with as much dignity and support as possible."

-United Nations humanitarian adviser Jan Egeland said on Twitter that thousands more are waiting to be evacuated.
+United Nations humanitarian adviser Jan Egeland said on Twitter Sunday that thousands more were still waiting to be evacuated.

 "Hopeful operation will proceed smoothly," Robert Mardini, of the International Committee of the Red Cross, said on Twitter.